misc0110/FaultInjectionSimulator/README.md

 ### Reliability

 It is possible to define a probability with with a fault will not be induced. `FAILEVERY=<faults>` defines that on average 1 out of <faults> faults fails.
 For example, with `FAULT_CONFIG("FAILEVERY=2");`, 50% of all faults are not induced.
+By default, all faults are successful.
 Additionally, `COOLDOWN=<instruction>` defines that after inducing a fault, it takes <instruction> instructions until another fault can be induced.
+By default, there is no cooldown.

 ## Miscellaneous

 A binary can define a timeout in seconds after which it is terminated: `TIMEOUT=<seconds>`.
 If the binary runs into the timeout, the exploit is considered to be unsuccessful.
+The default timeout is 30 seconds.
 To ensure reproducibility, the seed for the random function (used e.g. in `havoc`) can be fixed with `SEED=<seed>`.
 The default seed is `time(NULL)`.